quicksilverfox/ResearchPowl/Readme.md

 > The final step is the hardest, but also the most important to create a visually pleasing tree.
 Sadly, I've been unable to implement two of the most well known algorithms for this purpose ... *[referring to two work of Sugiyama's algorithm]*

 I thought the resulting layout would be much more pleasant than the original with the magical algorithm, but unfortunately it is not true, which I realized after I implemented the core algorithm.
-So I added a few features and a few other planned.
+So I added a few features with a few other planned.
 The forked version:

-- Eliminates most of the strange behaviors of original ResearchPal. (e.g. Some arrows make U-turns when there's literally nothing blocking its way, arrows sometimes go through other nodes etc.).
+- Eliminates most of the strange behaviors of original ResearchPal. (e.g. Some arrows make U-turns when there's literally nothing blocking their ways, arrows sometimes go through other nodes etc.).
 And hopefully it's better-looking in general.
 - Guarantees that separate trees are placed separately, instead of relying on heuristics.
 - Guarantees that techs of different mods could be placed together (See below).